JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 ## Using PersistentStateComponent

-The [`com.intellij.openapi.components.PersistentStateComponent`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/components/PersistentStateComponent.java) interface gives you the most flexibility for defining the values to be persisted, their format, and storage location.
+The [`PersistentStateComponent`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/components/PersistentStateComponent.java) interface allows for persisting state classes and gives the most flexibility for defining the values to be persisted, their format, and storage location.

 To use it:
 - mark a [service](plugin_services.md) as implementing the `PersistentStateComponent` interface
 - define the state class
-- specify the storage location using `@com.intellij.openapi.components.State`
+- specify the storage location using [`@State`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/components/State.java)

 Note that instances of extensions cannot persist their state by implementing `PersistentStateComponent`.
 If your extension needs to have a persistent state, you need to define a separate service responsible for managing that state.